 What can you study in Criminology?

 Criminology is not just about crime.
-As part of a Bachelor of Arts majoring in Criminology, you can study the wider issues that affect punishment and criminal justice, as well as topics such as:
+By studying for a Bachelor of Arts majoring in Criminology, you can explore the wider issues that affect punishment and criminal justice, as well as topics such as:

 - Prisons and corrections